AntoineZen/CSEL1/report/project.rst

 	}

-The rest of the PWM initilsation is done in the beginning of the thread code:
+The rest of the PWM initialization is done in the beginning of the thread code:

 .. code-block:: c